cissna/course-evaluation-scraper/QWEN.md

 ## 4. API Endpoints

-The backend provides the following REST API endpoints, all prefixed with `/api/`:
+The backend provides the following REST API endpoints, all prefixed with `/api/`.
+The API validates `course_code` parameters to ensure they match the `XX.###.###` format.

 - `GET /api/course/<course_code>`: Retrieves all evaluation data for a given course, triggering a scrape if the data is stale.
 - `GET /api/search/course_name/<query>`: Searches for courses by name.
 - `GET /api/search/instructor/<name>`: Finds variations of an instructor's name based on last name.
 - `GET /api/grace-status/<course_code>`: Checks if a course is in a "grace period" where new evaluations may be available.
 - `POST /api/recheck/<course_code>`: Forces a re-scrape of a course, even if it's within a grace period.
-- `POST /api/analyze/<course_code>`: Performs filtering and separation analysis on a course's data based on parameters provided in the request body.
+- `POST /api/analyze/<course_code>`: Performs filtering and separation analysis on a course's data.
+This endpoint can also use the `CourseGroupingService` to aggregate data from cross-listed courses.